 Life stage

 A total of 76 juvenile anguillid eels were collected.
-The individual life stages observed to occur in the Sabaki Estuary were, glass eels, which appeared transparent in colour (see figure 6) and elvers which appeared pigmented (see figure 7).
+The individual life stages observed to occur in the Sabaki Estuary were, glass eels, which appeared transparent in colour Figure 6 and elvers which appeared pigmented Figure 7.
 Glass eels were more abundant at 87% (n = 66) while elvers were less abundant at 13% (n = 10) as seen in table 3 below.

 Table 3: Results showing life stages of occurring of juvenile anguillid eels in the Sabaki Estuary